Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 Where to go after your one day in Amsterdam

 Since the Netherlands is a teeny tiny country and public transportation is excellent in the region, you can quickly go on several day trips from Amsterdam.

-These are some of our favorite places:
+These are some of my favorite places: